ToshioCP/tcsv/csv_without_glib/doc.md

 one, two, three, and "four".
 ~~~

-Fields are separated with comma.
+Fields are separated with commas.
-Any fields are not surrounded by double quote.
+Any fields are not surrounded by double quotes.
 If a double quote is in the field, but not at the beginning of the field, it is recognized literally.

 ~~~